-The environmental impacts of our material and design decisions is at the core of all development considerations in the creation of our innovative design and modular building process.
+The environmental impact of Habitech homes is at the core of all development and design considerations.

 From design through to material selection, transportation, building, systems and operation, our sustainable house designs minimise environmental impact at every opportunity.
-When completed, our modular homes continue to operate in a sustainable and energy efficient way.
+Once built, our modular homes operate in a sustainable and extremely energy efficient way.

-Our customised, more sustainable house designs produce high-quality homes that use fewer materials than traditional building methods.
+Our customised, more sustainable designs produce high quality homes that use fewer materials than traditional building methods.

-To fully understand the environmental impact created by our houses, we need to consider the impacts our houses have on the environment throughout the four main stages of a houses life:
+To fully understand the environmental impact created by our houses, we consider their environmental impacts throughout the four main stages of a house's life: